Sailors and Substance Abuse: How the Navy Is Dealing with Addiction

 The Veteran’s Crisis Line is a resource for sailors who find themselves feeling overwhelmed and in need of help.
 The number is 1-800-273-8255.

 The Navy’s rate of suicide among active-duty personnel more than doubled from 2006 to 2018.7 To provide support and hopefully counteract the trend, the Navy has since implemented several suicide prevention programs, including the 1 Small ACT campaign.
 ACT stands for:8

 - Ask – Ask directly: are you thinking of killing yourself?

 - Care– Listen without judgment.
 Show that you care.

 - Treat – Get the sailor immediate assistance.
 Escort him or her to the nearest chaplain, trusted leader, or medical professional for treatment.

-Mental health issues and substance abuse issues can lead to suicidal thoughts and actions if not identified and treated.
-Active-duty service members and veterans who are expressing suicidal thoughts or talking about wanting to commit suicide should receive intervention immediately.
+Mental health issues and substance use issues can lead to suicidal thoughts and actions if not identified and treated.
+Active-duty service members and Veterans who are expressing suicidal thoughts or talking about wanting to commit suicide should receive intervention immediately.

 Help for Veterans Through American Addiction Centers

 American Addiction Centers offers programs that are specifically designed to work with Veterans.
 The Salute to Recovery program helps Veterans with substance use and other mental health disorders in a specialized program geared toward their particular needs.

 Salute to Recovery is available at all of the AAC facilities.
 Additionally, every AAC location is proud to be a VA community care provider.
 To find out more about the addiction treatment programs available, call .